osresearch/ncube/instructions.md

 Flags:
   * IE ← 0   no other changes

-Description:
-The Interrupt Enable (IE) flag in the Program Status register is set to zero.
-This disables all interrupts that can be disabled.

 Exceptions:
   * none

 #### DIV - DIVIDE
+The destination is divided by the source and the result is stored at the destination address.

 Opcodes:
 ```
   A0     DIVB       DIVide Byte